xonixx/xonixx.github.io/program-in-awk.md

 ---
 layout: post
-title: 'TODO'
+title: 'How I program in AWK'
-description: 'TODO'
+description: 'I describe what, how and why I program in AWK'
-image: TODO
+image: program-in-awk.png
 ---

 # How I program in AWK